simonmclean/pretty-vanilla-tabline.nvim/README.md

 ```

 The filename and filetype will refer to the active window of each tab.
 Filename will take priority over filetype.

+See below for how to change this display configuration.

 ## Installation